initgrep-com/initgrep.blog/_postCollection/java/spring/spring-security-oauth2-jwt-authentication-resource-server.markdown

 3. The client sends this Authorization code to the Authentication Server, which in return provides an Authentication token — typically a JWT token.
 4. Once the client has the authentication token, It use it to **access** the **protected resources** from a **resource server.** The token expires after a set timeout.

-In this post, we will focus on the 4th step i.e. *How a Resource Server validates a JWT token provided by any third party client*.
+**In this post, we will focus on the 4th step** i.e. *How a Resource Server validates a JWT token provided by any third party client*.

-Let's first understand, what is JWT and Spring security API specs for JWT Authentication.
+First let us understand, what is JWT and what API's are provided by spring security to implement Jwt Authentication.

 &nbsp;
 ## What is JWT?